onionpeel/vocab-app/README.md

 # Vocab-app

 This application allows a user to search for words in a Japanese dictionary.
-The user can create an account and create a personalized vocabulary list.
+The user can create an account and make a personalized vocabulary list.

 # Features
 - The frontend is built with React, Redux, Bootstrap and React-Bootstrap